Edision-liu/Multi-Drone-Multi-Object-Detection-and-Tracking/README.md

 `--result_dir`  the directory to save results, no "/" in the end

-`--method`'  the sub-directory used in result_dir, representing different methods
+`--method`  the sub-directory used in result_dir, representing different methods

 2.Inference MIA-Net(w/o supplementation), MIA-Net(w/ localmatching), MIA-Net(w/ globalmatching), run: